leoposc/uibk-hpc/week10/README.md

 $$points^{t+1}_{rank} = points^{t}_{rank} + 0.001*\frac{duration^{t}_{rank-1} -2\cdot duration^{t}_{rank} + duration^{t}_{rank+1}}{\| duration^{t}_{rank-1} -2\cdot duration^{t}_{rank} + duration^{t}_{rank+1} \|}$$

 For 5000 timesteps this yields a nice result for the duration diffusion but the parameter tuning (timesteps, diffusion coefficients) was hard to tune.
 The main issue was mass conservation for the particles which turns out is actually not easy for particle diffusion which is guided by a diffrent quatity.
 With some trial an error we got to a **speedup of 1.33** (around 2 was actually the best one could get since average execution time is 0.9 when calculating based on the unbalanced data).
 There are other more involved numerical methods in order to have mass conservation for the points (particles as well) but this was a bit to much overhead to be solvable in a week.

+The execution time with 96 ranks was 1.554 sec